top of page

 Services

-We provide therapy using various techniques like CBT, EFT, DBT, Trauma Informed Psychotherapy and an eclectic approach for individuals, couples and also family in different areas of concerns like :
+We provide therapy using various techniques like , EMDR, EFT, CBT, Trauma Informed Psychotherapy and an eclectic approach for individuals, couples and also family in different areas of concerns like :

 Book a session today: